Tyler-Keith-Thompson/Tyler-Keith-Thompson/README.md

 I spend most of my free time honing my skills in my favorite programming language (Swift).
 I've become an avid believer in automated testing and DevOps practices.
 I incorporate that into both my professional code and my personal code.

 I have managed to become a Principal Engineer largely by working with people far smarter than I am, and learning from them.
-I owe much of my success specifically to World Wide Technology where I continue to enjoy opportunities to work with a very diverse group of intelligent people.

 ### 📊 GitHub Analytics